dragon-dune/dragon-dune/README.md

     as a Sabotaged Artifact (Jack).
 So, if they had the Queen of Spades and the Jack of Hearts, they could also play as though they had the Queen of Hearts and the Jack of Spades.
-3. In battle, the Dwarves add a bonus of 1 battle point to their total.
+3. In battle, the Dwarves add a bonus of 2 battle point to their total, unless they are battling the Orcs.
 4. Special Card (Ace): In the Recruitment and Movement round, the Dwarves may discard a Special Card to remove 2 units from their graveyard.
-5. Alliance Power: Your ally receives one free artifact card per turn.
+5. Alliance Power: Your ally receives one free artifact card per turn; your ally receives 1 gold from the bank every turn during the collection round.

 ![](art/elf_portrait.png)